|

 A meringue, or frosting

-for the top, requires about a tablespoonful of fine sugar to the beaten
+for the top, requires about a tablespoon of fine sugar to the beaten

 is baked, smoothed over with a broad-bladed knife dipped in cold water,